: Valley Wine Merchants

 Friendly Bottle Shops and Wine Bars in the Willamette Valley

-In the Willamette Valley, you can bet there are many welcoming places to learn more about Oregon wines.
-Eugene has a number of excellent shops, each with their own specialty, like downtown’s Party Market & Wine for unusual bottles from all over the world; venerable Sundance Wine Cellars, with its impressive collection of pinot noirs; and Bo’s Wine Depot, which specializes in affordable, fun options at two locations in South Eugene and Springfield.
-In North Eugene, Angus James started The Broadway Wine Merchants after a trip to France, where he loved how locals had made wine a casual, normal part of eating and life.
-He channeled that inspiration into his shop, where staff connect visitors with approachable wines in a welcoming space.
+Eugene has a number of excellent shops, each with their own specialty.
+Visit downtown’s Party Market & Wine for unusual bottles from all over the world; venerable Sundance Wine Cellars, with its impressive collection of pinot noirs; and Bo’s Wine Depot, which specializes in affordable, fun options available at its South Eugene shop and at its wine and jazz bar, Nero.
+In North Eugene, The Broadway Wine Merchants started after owner Angus James took a trip to France, where he loved seeing wine as a casual, normal part of everyday dining.
+James channeled that inspiration into his shop, where staff connect visitors with approachable wines in a welcoming space.

 About The